-A central question in community ecology is how functional trait diversity (e.g., the spatial distribution of tree 108 heights) relates to ecosystem dynamics across environmental gradients [40, 41].
-In this regard, current AGB research 109 and mapping initiatives [10, 42] have not yet thoroughly investigated the opportunity to consider two-dimensional 110 spatial patterns [43] of remotely-sensed predictors (e.g., tree height, crown dimensions) to enhance tree-level AGB 111 estimations.
-These predictors, being subject to a concert of spatially continuous ecological factors-e.g., adaptation 112 to different lighting conditions [44, 45] and soil depth variation [46], or the availability of nutrients and nonstructural 113 carbohydrates [47]-exhibit, as a response, local spatial association (i.e., geographical clusters and gradients of similar 114 tree heights) [48].
-Such spatial associations of predictors may serve as proxy for the combined effect of the ecological 115 phenomena being considered.
-Therefore, provided that spatially continuous ecological factors mediate individual tree 116 growth [1, 49]-and these can be remotely sensed-, it seems plausible to use this information about the local context 117 to improve tree-level AGB assessments.
-In addition, it appears relevant to examine the significance and spatial extent 118 of the local context, as well as the relationship between context-based traits and individual tree traits.
-119
+A central question in community ecology is how functional trait diversity (e.g. the spatial distribution of tree 119 heights) relates to ecosystem dynamics across environmental gradients [32, 33].
+In this regard, current AGB research 120 and mapping initiatives [34, 35] have not yet thoroughly investigated the opportunity to consider spatial patterns [36] 121 of remotely-sensed predictors (e.g. tree height, crown dimensions) to enhance tree-level AGB estimations.
+These 122 predictors, being subject to a concert of spatially continuous ecological factors-e.g. adaptation to different lighting 123 conditions [37, 38] and soil depth variation [39], or the availability of nutrients and nonstructural carbohydrates [40]-124 exhibit, as a response, local spatial association (i.e. geographical clusters and gradients of similar tree heights) [41].
+125 Such spatial associations of predictors may serve as proxy for the combined effect of the ecological phenomena being 126 considered.
+Therefore, provided that spatially continuous ecological factors mediate individual tree growth [1, 42]-127 and the effects of these can be remotely sensed-, it seems plausible to use this information about the local context to 128 improve tree-level AGB assessments.
+In addition, it appears relevant to examine the spatial extent of the local context, 129 as well as the relationship between context-based traits and individual tree traits.
+130

-In this framework, machine learning (ML) regression methods seem to be an interesting approach to incorporating 120 a contextual analysis, given that they are commonly integrated into UAV-based forest mapping studies [50].
-In such 121 approaches it has been shown that the inclusion of information of local context (i.e., information about the surround-122 ings of the target object) improves their performance [51, 52].
-This information can be included in a learning model by 123 either enlarging the receptive field size (i.e., widening the field of view) [53, 54] or by incorporating context-aware fea-124 tures that encode neighboring information into the target object [55] (i.e., a subject tree in our case).
-In other research 125 fields, such contextual analyses have been successfully incorporated into learning models to improve assessments in, 126 e.g., land-use dynamics [56], Earth system modelling [57] or urban growth [58].
-127 structure is an area that yet remains partially unexplored in AGB research.
-Specifically, the question that is still unan swered is how context-awareness can be incorporated into a RS framework and leveraged to enhance AGB estimates at the individual tree level.
+In this framework, ML regression methods seem a sound approach to incorporating a contextual analysis, given 131 that they are flexible, non-parametric methods, commonly integrated into RS forest mapping studies [43].
+Such 132 context-based studies [44, 45] have shown in the last decade that the inclusion of information of local context (i.e. 133 information about the surroundings of the target object) may improve model performance.
+This information can be 134 included in a learning model by either enlarging the receptive field size (i.e. widening the field of view) [46, 47] or by 135 incorporating context-aware features that encode neighboring information into the target object [48] (i.e. a subject 136 tree in our case).
+In other research fields, such contextual analyses have been successfully incorporated into learning 137 models to improve assessments in, e.g. land-use dynamics [49], Earth system modelling [50] or urban growth [51].
+138